+Requesting the EMP201 declarations

+- EMP201 can be requested via one of the following channels:

+- eFiling

+- □ e@svFileTM Employer

+- SARS branch

+Payment Options

-Requesting the EMP201 declarations • EMP201 can be requested via one of the following channels: □ eFiling □ e@syFileTM Employer □ SARS branch Payment Options • Please refer to SARS Payment Rules - Reference Guide obtainable from the
+Please refer to SARS Payment Rules - Reference Guide obtainable from the SARS website: www.sars.gov.za.

+COVID-19 Payment Holiday

-- COVID-19 Payment The President of the Republic announced a payment holiday for SDL payments for tax periods (months) from May to August 2020.
-This - The President of the Republic announced a payment holiday for SDL Holiday • The President of the Republic announced a payment holiday for SDL payments for tax periods (months) from May to August 2020.
+- The President of the Republic announced a payment holiday for SDL payments for tax periods (months) from May to August 2020.
 This announcement is contained in the Draft Disaster Management Tax Relief Bill 2020. - This means that from May 2020 tax period which is due on or before 7 June, employers who are registered for SDL are not required to declare any SDL liability on their May to August 2020 EMP201 returns and make payment for these periods (months).